investian/investian.in/content/pages/about.md

     features:
       - title: Our Vision
         content: >
-          Hi, I'm Srikumar Ravindran, founder of **Investian**.
-The vision of Investian is to build a vibrant open community of passionate finance enthusiasts and make the 'Power of Investing' accessible to every Indian.
+          Hi, I'm Srikumar Ravindran, founder of Investian.
+The vision of Investian is *to build a vibrant open community of passionate finance enthusiasts and make the 'Power of Investing' accessible to every Indian. *

           For individuals, equity trading is generally synonymous to speculation & involves complex trading charts and indicators that later becomes obsolete.
 And this myth has to be broken.

           At Investian, our core philosophy involves in-depth fundamental research and building systematic strategies to pick high-quality investments and build a strong recession-proof portfolio to yield consistent risk-adjusted returns in the long run.
         image: images/enthusiastic-sparrow.jpg
         image_alt: People in conversation in the office lounge area
         media_position: right